England 2022/23 Kits

-England´s greatest moment was in winning the World Cup in 1966 captained by Bobby More, the scorers in the 4-2 win were Geoff Hurst with a hat-trick and one from Martin Peters.
+England's greatest moment was in winning the World Cup in 1966 captained by Bobby More, the scorers in the 4-2 win were Geoff Hurst with a hat-trick and one from Martin Peters.
 England play their home games in the 90,000 Wembley stadium, which has a state of the art arch and a closing roof.
-The ground may never hold the same character as the old Wembley and it´s twin towers, time and England results will tell.
-Famous names to wear the shirt include Sir Bobby Charlton England´s top goal scorer with 49 and Gary Lineker with 48 goals, along with Paul Gascoigne, Kevin Keegan, Bryan Robson, Sir Stanley Matthews and all the other greats of English football.
+The ground may never hold the same character as the old Wembley and it's twin towers, time and England results will tell.
+Famous names to wear the shirt include Wayne Rooney, Sir Bobby Charlton, and Gary Lineker, England's top goal scorers with 53, 49, and 48 goals respectively, alongside Paul Gascoigne, Kevin Keegan, Bryan Robson, Sir Stanley Matthews and all the other greats of English football.

 World Cup Kits

 The England home kit has comprised of a white colour and dark shorts ever since the side first appeared at a World Cup in 1950.
 For the 2010 FIFA World Cup England broke the long tradition to utilise an all white design, they'll again wear this combination at the 2014 tournament, thanks in part to FIFA's new kit regulations.